GraciaOllo/aiMarkGood/README.md

 # AI MCQ Marker Web App
+i had a small issue with some git accounts birelles acount wwas clashing thats why you are seeing 2 contibutors i am the only contributor i resolved the conflict

 This is a web application that uses AI-powered Optical Character Recognition (OCR) to automatically grade multiple-choice (MCQ) answer sheets uploaded as images.
 The app is built using **FastAPI**, **Jinja2**, and **Pytesseract**.